Optimal Capacity Modification for Many-To-One Matching Problems: Stable and Perfect Matchings

-We start with a dichotomy result regarding the length of the priority/preference list. \begin{theorem} \sumsta\ is NP-complete; hardness remains even if $\pq=1^m$, $\studlen=4$, $\unmatchlen = 2$, and $\scholen = 3$.
-If $\unmatchlen \le 1$ or $\scholen \le 2$, then \sumsta\ becomes polynomial-time solvable. \end{theorem} \begin{proof} We first show the polynomial results.
-Clearly, if $\unmatchlen\le 1$, then there is only one possible assignment vector for the unassigned students, and by \cref{lemma:minsum-just-envy} the problem can be solved in polynomial time.
+We start with a dichotomy result regarding the length of the priority/preference list. \begin{theorem} \sumsta\ is NP-complete; hardness remains even if $\pq=1^m$, all students have at most four acceptable schools, $\studlen = 2$ and $\scholen = 3$.
+If $\studlen \le 1$ or $\scholen \le 2$, then \sumsta\ becomes polynomial-time solvable.

+\end{theorem} \begin{proof} We first show the polynomial results.
+Clearly, if $\studlen\le 1$, then there is only one possible assignment vector for the unassigned students, and by \cref{lemma:minsum-just-envy} the problem can be solved in polynomial time.
 Next, assume that $\scholen \le 2$.
 We aim to show that every assignment vector is ``good''.
 Since each school has at least one seat, it must receive at least one student in each initial stable matching as otherwise by \cref{lem:capincrease}\eqref{lem:underfilled} we can ignore such school.
 If an unassigned student would be assigned to a school, then together with the initially assigned student, there are already two, no other assigned or unassigned student would have a justified envy.
 Hence, each assignment vector directly corresponds to a good capacity increase vector.
 In other words, we only need to check whether $\sumcap \ge |\Unas|$.

 Now, we turn to the hardness and reduce from the NP-complete \VC\ problem~\cite{GJ79}. \decprob{\VC} {Graph~$G=(V,E)$ and a non-negative integer~$h$.} {Is there a \myemph{vertex cover} of size at most~$h$, i.e., a subset~$V'\subseteq V$ of size at most $h$ such that $G[V\setminus V']$ is edgeless?} Note that we can assume that the problem remains NP-hard even if each vertex has degree at most three~\cite{GJS1976Simplified}.
 Let $I=(G,h)$ be an instance of \VC, where $G=(V,E)$ with $V=\{v_1,\ldots,v_{\enn}\}$ and $E=\{e_1,\ldots,e_{\emm}\}$.
 We create an instance of our problem as follows.
 For each edge~$e_{t}\in E$, create an edge student~$e_{t}$.
 For each vertex~$v_i\in V$ and each incident edge~$e_{t}$ (i.e., $v_i\in e_{t}$), create a school~$v^{t}_i$ with capacity one, along with a dummy student~$d_i^{t}$.
 For each $i\in [\enn]$, create a school~$w_i$ with capacity one, and a student~$u_i$.
-The preferences and priority lists are illustrated in \cref{fig:sumsta-constdegree}.
+The preferences and priority lists are as follows: